New York state sales tax guide

 Filing when your business has collected no sales tax

-Once you have a New York Sales Tax Certificate of Authority, you’re required to file returns at the completion of each assigned collection period regardless of whether any sales tax was collected.
-When no sales tax was collected, you must file a "zero return.”
+New York State Sales Tax Certificate of Authority holders must file returns at the completion of each assigned collection period regardless of whether sales tax was collected.
+When no sales tax was collected, certificate holders must file a zero return.

 Closing a business

-The New York Department of Taxation and Finance requires all businesses to "close their books" by filing a final sales tax return.
-This also holds true for business owners selling or otherwise transferring ownership of their business.
+The New York State Department of Taxation and Finance requires all businesses to close their books by filing a final sales tax return.
+Business owners selling or transferring ownership of their business in New York must also file a final sales tax return.

 Timely sales tax filing discount